AppSecure-nrw/security-belts/yellow/security-code-review.md

   - Authentication, authorization
   - Session management
   - Request throttling
-  - :unicorn: (self-developed code, only used in this software)
+  - :unicorn: (self-developed code, only used in that one software)

 ## Benefits